imagineon/ViewConfigurator/Readme.md

 ## TODOs

-At the moment Only UIView Specific Properties are supportet.
-We want to expand that to all UIKit View Subclasses like UILabel.
+At the moment Only UIView specific properties are supported.
+In the future we're going to expand Configurator to work on all UIKit View Subclasses (like UILabel e.g.).
-Also we want to provide some convenice configurations, like using UIColor for CGColor configurations.
-Or a shadow configuration set.

-Also we want to provide extensions for third party libraries like ReactiveCocoa.
+Also we want to provide some convenice configurations, like using UIColor for CGColor configurations, a shadow configuration set and extensions for third party libraries like ReactiveCocoa.

 ## License